LudovicEspeel/course-object-oriented-programming-with-cpp/docs/c-object-oriented-thinking/02-all_about_objects/README.md

 * Objects **interact** with each other by sending messages
   * In the form of **method calls**

-## Why OOP
+## Why OOP?

 Before the mid 1970s software engineers followed a programming methodology called **structured programming**.

-::: tip Structured Programming
+::: tip Structured programming
 Structured programming is a programming paradigm aimed at improving the clarity, quality, and development time of a computer program by making extensive use of subroutines, block structures, for and while loops—in contrast to using simple tests and jumps such as the `goto` statement, which could lead to "spaghetti code" that is difficult to follow and maintain.
 It emerged in the late 1950s with the appearance of the ALGOL 58 and ALGOL 60 programming languages, with the latter including support for block structures.
 :::